optymyze-dev/devops-bootcamp/assignments/02_Assignment_Part_1-Continuous-Integration-and-Continuous-Delivery-GitLab.md

 GitLab can be installed on-premise or can be used as a service (similar to GitHub) at https://gitlab.com/users/sign_in.

 ### Vagrant Setup
+ > Prerequisites:
- > Prerequisites: you should already have a Vagrant Base Box created as described in [creating-virtual-machines-using-vagrant.md](../extra/creating-virtual-machines-using-vagrant.md)).
+ > - you should already have a Vagrant Base Box created as described in [creating-virtual-machines-using-vagrant.md](../extra/creating-virtual-machines-using-vagrant.md));
+ > - minimum requirements: 4GiB of free RAM, dual core CPU, ~30GiB of disk space.

 Create a new VM dir: `centos-gitlab`.
 Check the directory structure below.